 Radiologic technologists are critical to solving this problem.
 High quality, effective, and safe medical imaging requires highly skilled, compassionate imaging professionals.
 Share your time and talent by joining a multidisciplinary radiology team that volunteers abroad, by working locally in underserved communities or by financial supporting programs like the ones below.

 R.T.
-Fellowship Program for Developing CountriesRAD-AID International and the ASRT Foundation jointly provide opportunities for R.T.s to assist with international initiatives that improve access to quality medical imaging for populations in need.
+Fellowship Program and China Outreach ProjectRAD-AID International and the ASRT Foundation jointly provide opportunities for R.T.s to assist with international initiatives that improve access to quality medical imaging and radiation therapy for populations in need.
 Participants in this program become part of a multidisciplinary medical team providing patient care services, education for the local health care personnel, and/or information on equipment, positioning and patient safety.
 Current projects include Haiti, Latin America, India, China, and Africa.

 Participants in this program receive funding for travel and related costs; guidance on international travel, safety and cross-cultural etiquette; collaboration with RAD-AID team members to publish your experiences in a scholarly journal; and opportunities to present your work at conferences.
 To learn more about the program, visit the RAD-AID ASRT Foundation Radiologic Technologists Fellowship Program for Developing Countries.